bobev18/stujeditor/README.md

    - I can have the UJ class show stepgroup elements, and stepgroup to return it's own subtree representation
  - A: try having them separate, because otherwise UJ will need visibility of step objects
 ***
- - Q: What should be the groupping of UI elements for objects that have "sub" types
+ - Q: What should be the grouping of UI elements for objects that have "sub" types
-   - all added to single group, and disabled/hidden dependant on the "sub" type (reuse layout)
+   - all added to single group, and disabled/hidden dependent on the "sub" type (reuse layout)
    - have separate groups with "sub" type specific layout, and load only the relevant group (more granularity -- may allow for DDI subclasses)
  - A: Have the common fields in one group, and the fields that differ in "sub" type specific layouts/groups